 How Are Life Insurance Applicants Grouped

 Life insurance policies are grouped according to risk class.
 Life insurers do this not only to limit their risk in taking on a client.
-They also do it to ensure that policyholders pay fair premiums (you cannot be charged much different rates than others in your same class).
+They also do it to ensure that policyholders pay fair premiums (you cannot be charged much different rates than others in the same class).
 In some cases, however, the applicant would not really fit into a risk class because they pose more risk than the company is willing to insure.

 What To Do If You Are Denied A Policy